dev-xo/remix-saas/README.md

 Once you've got the Providers API Keys, set them into template's `.env` file.

-> If you are struggling on this step, feel free to contact me directly, have a look on youtube, or do a quick search on Google!.
+> If you are struggling on this step, feel free to contact me directly, have a look on youtube, or do a quick search on Google.

 ### Stripe Webhook - Development